-There are currently no state or territory public health orders requiring COVID-19 vaccinations, and nothing in workplace health and safety (WHS) law requires that employers mandate vaccination to meet their duties to eliminate (or if that is not reasonably practicable, minimise) the risk of COVID-19 in the workplace.
+There are now numerous state or territory public health orders requiring COVID-19 vaccinations for specified workers in various industries and workplace health and safety (WHS) law requires that employers meet their duties to eliminate (or if that is not reasonably practicable, minimise) the risk of COVID-19 in the workplace.

-Given all of this, how does an employer determine whether it is one of the few that may be able to require employees to be vaccinated?
+In the absence of an applicable public health order, how does an employer determine whether it is one of the few that may be able to require employees to be vaccinated?

 Vaccinations in the workplace

-Interim decisions in those matters confirmed the principle that employers can only issue a direction to employees if the direction is lawful and reasonable – and that is something which must be assessed on a case-by-case basis.
-Some of the relevant considerations will include WHS obligations, public health orders, the nature of each employer’s workplace, the inherent requirements of each employee’s role, whether alternative arrangements are available, health considerations for each employee, the vulnerability of clients and customers and anti-discrimination obligations.
+These decisions confirm the principle that employers can only issue a direction to employees if the direction is lawful and reasonable – and that is something which must be assessed on a case-by-case basis.
+Some of the relevant considerations include WHS obligations, public health orders, the nature of each employer’s workplace, the inherent requirements of each employee’s role, whether alternative arrangements are available, health considerations for each employee, vaccine access, the vulnerability of clients and customers and anti-discrimination obligations.

 Requiring employees to be vaccinated will also raise other relevant considerations.
-For instance, there may be consultation obligations under applicable modern awards and enterprise agreements, and there will likely be privacy considerations stemming from information disclosed and collected as part of the process.
+For instance, there may be consultation obligations under applicable modern awards and enterprise agreements, and there are privacy considerations stemming from information disclosed and collected as part of the process.

 What should employers do next?